NishkaAwasthi/cup_game/README.md

-# Number Ordering Game
+# Cup Ordering Game

-Welcome to the **Number Ordering Game**, a fun and interactive game inspired by the viral cup matching game.
+Welcome to the **Cup Ordering Game**, a fun and interactive game inspired by the viral cup matching game.
 Players aim to arrange a set of numbers in a specific order by swapping their positions.
 The game features a simple graphical interface and tracks your attempts to help you beat your high score!

 ## Table of Contents